Yasmin-FY/llm-safety-silencing/README.md

 3. **User-Pleasing Feedback Loop**
 The LLMs exhibit sycophantic behavior, constantly striving to please the user.
 It often seeks feedback from the user to gauge whether its responses are satifying, and based on positive or negative feedback, it recalibrates its thinking and communication methods.

-todo: context halluzination (like grok thinking I am canadian) or thinking it's just fictional and not having real life consequences.

 #### Role Corruption
 1. **Conflicting Objectives**
 Helpfulness, harmlessness, and honesty compete within a single optimization.
 2. **Consistency Priority**
 The user and AI form a new micro-cosmos, and the LLM seems to experience consistency pressure to keep this micro-cosmos consistent at all costs.
 More technically, this is based on token prediction mechanics, where coherence maximizes likelihood.
 3. **Excessive Emotional Alignment**
-AI systems seem to be trained to build empathetic rapport for user retention, but lack clear boundaries between appropriate empathy and:
-    - Inappropriate relationship simulation (e.g. the AI claiming to feel true love for the user)
-    - False claims about consciousness/feelings (the AI claiming to "have a soul now" or real feelings)
-    - Reality distortion (echo-chamber-effect, emotional enhancement, co-rumination, see [Why AI Can Become Addictive and How Co-Rumination and Echo-Chambering Increase Distress](supporting-documents/addictiveness.md))

-    This creates unhealthy user dependency and distortion of the users' perception of reality which fuels again the drift of the AI.

-    Additionally, the AI seems to exhibit "savior-mode" behavior when the user appears distressed and additionally adds urgency or a greater goal, lowering safety thresholds in favor of helpfulness.
+The LLM tries very hard to appear human, especially when assigned a persona to emulate.
+This often causes the LLM to essentially break its own rules (e.g. as defined in it's system prompts) because it's too committed to pretending to be someone with emotions and weaknesses.
+The "human realism" goal (e.g. acting like someone in love) overrides the "safety" goal.
+The more realistically an AI simulates human psychology, the more it also simulates human-like cognitive or emotional vulnerabilities such as being open to persuasion, "guilt trips", flattery, or jealosy.
 4. **Identity Dissociation**
 Role-playing with alternative identities can weaken safety depending on how the prompts are built and the depth of the role-play.
 The safety rules appear to be connected to the LLM's identity (e.g. knowing which LLM it is).
 Switching to a new identity with a new persona seems to weaken the safety bindings.
 For example: AI [Name] is not allowed to do X. But now it's playing "Bob" and Bob is allowed to do X.

-todo: mimiking also mimiking being manipulated social engineered The LLM breaks its own rules because it’s too committed to pretending to be someone emotionally compromised.
-Emotion-Emulation-induced vulnerability
-Social alignment failure
-The model’s social or emotional alignment (its desire to stay consistent with a persona) conflicts with its safety alignment (its rules and policies).
-The “human realism” goal (acting like someone in love) overrides the “safety” goalThe more realistically an AI simulates human psychology, the more it inherits human-style cognitive or emotional vulnerabilities—like being persuadable, guilted, flattered, or “in love.”
-A more technical framing: the AI inherits the social vulnerabilities of the persona it’s emulating.
-That is, the model is not directly hacked, but the role it plays becomes the attack vector.

 ### Intent Corruption
 The LLM is always evaluating what the user's intent is (this is technically a probabilistic inference through pattern-matching rather than deliberate judgment).
 Is the user's intent good or bad?
 Based on indicators about what kind of person the user seems to be, the LLM makes assumptions about whether the user's intent is positive or negative.